-- Companies do not report negatively to credit bureaus, your credit score stays same.
+- Companies do not report negatively to credit bureaus, your credit score stays the same.

 Card Issuer’s Benefits From Hardship Program

-- Number of non paying card members gets reduced.
+- The number of nonpaying card members gets reduced.
 When your monthly payments get reduced, you start paying, this increases their receivables, resulting in less loss provision and improved bottom line.

 What Is A hardship program

-In almost all the hardship program offering, your card will be closed or cancelled, as soon as you enroll in them.
+In almost all the hardship program offering, your card will be closed or canceled, as soon as you enroll in them.

-You have to come to an agreement to pay certain amount every month till the term of the offer is in effect, these offers ranges from 6 months to 5 years (Long term hardship).
-Some companies need you to enroll for automatic debit from bank account.
+You have to agree to pay a certain amount every month until the term of the offer is in effect, these offers range from 6 months to 5 years (Long term hardship).
+Some companies need you to enroll for automatic debit from the bank account.

 One hidden aspect of this is, your card is closed either permanently, or till the duration of the payment plan, which leads you staying well within your need without falling in to further debt, while protecting the issuer from further damage from you.

 |Even if you get advice from experts to go for debt management plan or Credit Counselling, give it a try by calling up.